InteragencyEcologicalProgram/e-device/docs/contribute.md

 <!-- # specifying font style for bold because H3 does not render bold "**" option-->
 ::: {#Tab1  style="font-size:18px; font-family: Segoe UI;"}
-**Back-up Way: Email proposed changes/edits to the document manager:**
+**Alternative Way: Email proposed changes/edits to the document manager:**
 :::

   a.
 Print to pdf each page of the document that needs to be changed using the web browser print options and use a pdf editor to insert comments or changes,